Materialized Views

 | JSON | JSON, JSONB | Preserve nested structures |

-All type casts use TRY_CAST for safety - invalid casts return NULL instead of failing.
+All type casts use TRY_CAST internally for safety - invalid casts return NULL instead of failing.

 Required Fields and Defaults